More than 3,441 sexual assault survivors helped since 2023

 File a Civil Lawsuit

 Survivors of childhood sexual abuse by clergy have the right to file civil lawsuits against both the individual clergy member who abused them and the Church itself for failing to protect them.
 Civil lawsuits allow survivors to recover financial compensation for the emotional, medical, and financial harm they endured as a result of the abuse.
 However, many states give survivors deadlines for filing these lawsuits.
 In Rhode Island, the civil child sexual abuse statute of limitations was extended to the victim’s 53rd birthday in 2019.
-Unfortunately, this law only applies to civil suits against individual perpetrators, not enabling institutions like the Church.

 Report Abuse to Oversight Agencies